 My home and back yard were no different.
-In addition to the sand pit and play area Dad put in and the metal swing set with the facing double bench swing on which my Pappy and his good friend, our next door neighbor, spent equally as much time on sitting toe to toe chatting and smoking their pipes as I did playing on it, there were “the gardens”.
+In addition to the sand pit and play area Dad put in there was a metal swing set with a facing double bench swing on which my Pappy and his good friend, our next door neighbor, spent equally as much time on sitting toe to toe chatting and smoking their pipes as I did playing on it.

-Never to grace the pages of Better Homes and Gardens, they never-the-less brought pleasure to us.
-One consisted of a patch on which my Dad fed the compost pile all winter long, then turned over the soil each summer and filled with a variety of tomato starter plants bought at the local hardware store.
+Never to grace the pages of Better Homes and Gardens, their colorful tapestry none-the-less brought pleasure to us, especially to my Nana.
+One such “garden” consisted of a patch on which my Dad fed the compost pile all winter long, turned over the soil each summer, then filled with a variety of tomato starter plants bought at the local hardware store.

 Nana loved things made with just rhubarb; the rest of the family, not so much.
 And so, her rhubarb crumb pie became this Strawberry Rhubarb Crumb Pie.
 (Rhubarb can also be found in supermarkets in many areas, both fresh in season and year-round in the frozen foods section.)

 Strawberry Rhubarb Crumb PieCourse: DessertsCuisine: Pa.
-Dutch, Coal RegionDifficulty: Easy
+Dutch, Coal RegionDifficulty: Intermediate

 Rhubarb crumb pie reminiscent of the arrival of spring.